Anna Reeves Counselling

 My profile on ACC’s Find Support website can be found here: Anna Reeves Counselling Ltd

-I have therapists working across Taupō District, Hastings District, Napier City, Kāpiti Coast District, and Wellington City.
-If you have experienced sexual abuse or assault and are looking to engage in therapy, please get in touch.
-I may be able to refer you to a suitable Lead Service Provider in your area.
-(Please note: availability may be limited, particularly in the Wellington region.)
+I currently have therapists working across Taupō DistrictHastings DistrictNapier CityKāpiti Coast District, and Wellington City.
+If you have experienced sexual abuse or assault and are looking to engage in trauma-informed therapy, I may be able to refer you to a Lead Service Provider in your area.
+(Please note: availability may be limited, particularly in the Kāpiti and Wellington regions.)
+I also have a dedicated team working in Hawkes Bay Regional Prison supporting clients who are currently in prison and/or transitioning back into the community.

 Accepting new providers

-Services I provide: Specialist Cover Assessments
+Services I provide:

 I have extensive experience completing Specialist Cover Assessments, including where significant vulnerabilities and risk factors are present.
-Many of the people I work with are experiencing problems with transience, institutionalisation, family violence, emotional dysregulation, addiction, depression, PTSD, volatility, deliberate self-injury, suicidality, homocidality, and ongoing risk of sexual harm.
+Many of the clients I work with are experiencing problems with transience, institutionalisation, family violence, emotional dysregulation, addiction, depression, PTSD, volatility, deliberate self-injury, suicidality, homocidality, and ongoing risk of sexual harm.

 You can contact me on 021305532 or annareeves.counselling@gmail.com to request a Specialist Cover Assessment.